sagemath/sagewiki_to_gh-2022-10-10/Foundation.md

             * provides requested functionality, when possible.

    * What are our guiding principles?
          * All software included in the SAGE core distribution must be free and [http://www.opensource.org/docs/definition.php open source].
 Moreover, arbitrary modifications of the source code must be allowed and redistribution of any line of source code in its modified form must be allowed.
-(In particular, by definition of "open source", no discrimination against persons or groups or fields of endeavor is allowed.)
+         * Included software must not discriminate against persons, groups or fields of endeavor.
+For example, software with a license that only permits use for "academic purposes" will not be included with SAGE.
          * We should provide a model for the '''mathematical community''' of software development with a strong emphasis on openness, community, cooperation, and collaboration.
          * We should always strive to create '''professional quality software''' and documentation that is available to everyone.
          * That mathematical software must be high quality, accessible, open source, and free for everyone to download and use at no cost.